mosip/mosip-utilities/s3-utility/README.md

-# S3 client Utility
+# S3 Client Utility

 ## Context
 * This utility helps to clear objects from S3 buckets.
 * The utility is expected to clear objects that are older than specified no of retention days.
-* Necesary inputs for the tool are:
+* Necessary inputs for the tool are:
   * S3_SERVER_URL
   * S3_ACCESS_KEY
   * S3_SECRET_KEY